Wales’s first purpose-built mosque

 After the war, in 1946, Osborne Webb designed another mosque, with onion-domed corner towers and a minaret – a very attractive building as can be seen from this appealing watercolour sketch by the Cardiff-based artist Mary Traynor and the photograph on the Royal Commission’s Coflein website.

-As the Coflein description says, there has been considerable redevelopment in the Butetown area and the Peel Street mosque was demolished in 1997, to be replaced by today’s two-storey brick building, which continues to serve the local Muslim community.
+As the Coflein description says, there has been considerable redevelopment in the Butetown area and the Noor ul Islam Mosque in Peel Street was demolished in 1988, to be replaced by today’s two-storey brick building at 17 Maria Street, which continues to serve the local Muslim community.
+Jonathan Vining, now one of our Commissioners, says that ‘it was my firm at the time (Forster Vining Architects) that designed the new mosque, which looks like a rectangular box aligned on the street grid from the outside, but whose internal geometry and structure is orientated towards Mecca’.

 Wales now has more than 40 mosques.
 Some are purpose built, like the South Wales Islamic Centre, Alice Street, Cardiff, designed in the 1970s in the classical Arabic style by Davies Llewellyn Partnership with an impressive bronze dome around which are 16 stained glass windows designed by students of the College of Art, Swansea.
 Others are converted from existing buildings – like the striking Shah Jalal Mosque and Islamic Cultural Centre at 19 Crwys Rd, Cardiff, built in 1899-1900 by architect John Henry Philips of Cardiff as a Methodist church and listed Grade 2 for its striking Italianate design.